oisdk/masters-thesis/esop-2024/response.markdown

 # Rebuttal

 We would like to thank the reviewers for their time and their feedback.
-The comments were thourough and constructive, and will be helpful in improving the paper.
+The comments were thorough and constructive, and will be helpful in improving the paper.
 We were happy to see many positive comments, especially with regard to the quality of presentation: